kenba/via-angle-cpp/README.md

 ```
 The following example calculates the sine and cosine between the difference
 of two angles in `degrees`: -155° - 175°.
-It is more accurate than calling the `Angle` `From` trait in the example above
+It is more accurate than calling the `Angle` constructor in the example above
 with the difference in `degrees`.
 It is particularly useful for implementing the
 [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula)